graphql/graphql-spec/spec/Section 6 -- Execution.md

 **Supporting Subscriptions at Scale**

-Supporting subscriptions is a significant change for any GraphQL service.
+Supporting subscriptions is a significant challenge for a GraphQL service.
 Query and mutation operations are stateless, allowing scaling via cloning of GraphQL service instances.
 Subscriptions, by contrast, are stateful and require maintaining the GraphQL document, variables, and other context over the lifetime